freenas/freenas-docs/userguide/storage.rst

 * *Write Owner* : change the user and group owners of the file or directory.

 * *Synchronize* : synchronous file read/write with the server.
+This permission only applies to Windows clients.

 .. _ACE Inheritance Flags: